 - It is against policy to audio or video tape an instructor in the classroom, lab, or office areas; unless permission to tape has been asked for and received.
-Students may not take pictures in the classroom, lab or clinical. - Students are not allowed at any time to bring any minor children to any nursing class as this would be considered disturbing to other students. - For infection control purposes, students may not wear their uniform to any classroom setting if that uniform was worn in a clinical setting (work or school) prior to coming to class. - Course materials provided are the intellectual property of the instructors.
-Materials are for the sole purpose of individuals enrolled in the course to achieve course outcomes.
-Sharing and posting of this material is prohibited.
+Students may not take pictures in the classroom, lab or clinical, unless permission has been granted by faculty for extenuating circumstances. - Students are prohibited from bringing any minor children to any nursing class as this may disrupt the learning environment for others. - For infection control purposes, students may not wear their uniform to any classroom setting if that uniform was previously worn in a clinical setting (work or school). - Course materials are the intellectual property of the instructors.
+Materials are for the sole purpose of students enrolled in the course to achieve course outcomes.
+Sharing and posting of course material is prohibited.